Visualization for Epidemiological Modelling: Challenges, Solutions, Reflections & Recommendations: Conclusions

 This paper reports on a complex project, involving parallel activity across a broad range of efforts to provide visualization support for epidemiological modelling.
 It presents a diverse body of supplementary materials that document this work and capture the iterative structured thinking that has taken place around it \cite{dykes_zenodo5717367}.
 It draws widely upon this data source to propose findings and develop recommendations.
 The findings are preliminary and partial, but draw upon the knowledge, experience, collaborative capabilities and thinking of visualization researchers, epidemiological modellers, software engineers and other volunteers.
 The intention is to \textit{develop knowledge about visualization in epidemiology that can be applied to other contexts} while providing examples that \textit{demonstrate how this might be achieved} so that \textit{visualization can be used effectively and widely in data-driven research}.

 We find plenty of opportunity for effective visualization to support epidemiological modelling at all four levels as we \textit{observe}, \textit{analyse}, \textit{model} and \textit{disseminate} data and its derivatives.
+We also find calls for more interactive VIS tools for exploration and provenance elsewhere in this special issue \cite{RSTA-2021-0300}.
 Visualization is not guaranteed to be effective, but applying visualization knowledge and adapting visual analytic approaches in a creative experimental environment of collaborative data analysis and design can be informative.
 Approaches that involve design by immersion \cite{hall2019design} help in the early stages of intense collaboration, where the focus is more on analysis and knowledge sharing than system design.
 Subsequent software systems may provide proven persistent functionality and benefit from these early interactions, but extending the initial emphasis on knowledge sharing and trust building achieved through rapid analysis and insight marks a shift in current visualization design study thinking \cite{sedlmair2012design}.
 This has been jolted by our emergency context, supported by the digital workspace and informed by our visceral volunteering experiences.
 Changes to visualization support processes that account for this refocus are helpful, including a greater emphasis on the deep symbiosis between design and analysis, and the value of early activities in sharing knowledge, understanding data, refining tasks and establishing needs.
 The recommendations made in section~\ref{sec:recommendations} build upon these findings in an effort to maintain momentum, make the most of the knowledge achieved and support the VIS and wider scientific communities in developing and applying visualization knowledge.
 Acting upon them is highly likely to deliver many more successes, such as those listed in section~\ref{sec:success}.